Investigating health and social care

 What you will study

-The focus of this module will be the analysis of secondary research and providing recommendations that could improve the lives of health and social care service users in any social context.
+The focus of this module will be the analysis of research and providing recommendations that could improve the lives of health and social care service users in any social context.

 In doing so, you’ll be introduced to the appropriate databases that will enable you to complete literature searches and gain an appropriate awareness of the definitions of a range of empirical research terminologies.